 People naturally have glucose in the bloodstream which gives energy to every single cell in the body.
-The hormone insulin maintains the healthy levels of the glucose.
+The hormone insulin maintains healthy levels of glucose.

 This leads to high blood glucose, and right away the cells begin to starve of energy.
-As a matter of fact over time, this high blood glucose might damage the sensitive tissues like the tissues in the kidneys, extremities, and eyes.
+As a matter of fact, over time, this high blood glucose might damage sensitive tissues like the tissues in the kidneys, extremities, and eyes.

 In order to manage your diabetes, you need to follow a regular meal plan, take medications, be active and track your blood glucose levels regularly.
 You should know that you can control your condition simply by exercising on a regular basis and eating healthy.